tjr1974/Silk-Road-Legends-of-Wulin/documentation/queue.md

 # Queue Module Overview

-The Queue module in your code is represented by the `QueueManager` class.
+The Queue module is used by the `QueueManager` class.
 It manages a queue of tasks that need to be executed, ensuring that tasks are processed in a controlled manner.
 Here are the key features:

 1. **Task Management**: It allows adding tasks to a queue and processes them sequentially.
 2. **Object Pooling**: It uses an `ObjectPool` to manage reusable `Task` objects, optimizing memory usage and performance.